evrys/kiwisbybeat-archive/README.md

 git and GitHub are delightfully flexible tools for solving a wide variety of file manipulation, distribution and history-tracking problems beyond simply revision control for codebases.
 However, they do have their limits; using git for this is only easy because the archive is relatively small (<1GB).

-The existing mirror shows there can be a lot of public interest and effort directed towards cultural archival in some cases.
+Previous mirroring attempts show there can be a lot of public interest and effort directed towards cultural archival in some cases.
 If general audiences had better access to more user-friendly tools with similar power like GitHub and Netlify, I think they could do even more awesome stuff.